jsenv/importmap-node-module/readme.md

 ## packagesExportsPreference

 `packagesExportsPreference` parameter is an array of string representing what conditional export you prefer to pick from package.json.
-This parameter is optional with a default value of `["import", "node", "require"]`.
+This parameter is optional with a default value of `["import", "browser"]`.

 It exists to support [conditional exports from Node.js](https://nodejs.org/dist/latest-v13.x/docs/api/esm.html#esm_conditional_exports).